natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 > Draw out the truth table of the demultiplexer above.

 #### Decoder
-A common subset of a demux is a **decoder**, as both circuits use select inputs to determine which output is activated.
-However, while a decoder simply **activates** one of its outputs based on the input combination, a demux not only selects an output but also **forwards** the input data to the selected output.
+A common subset of a deMUX is a **decoder**, as both circuits use select inputs to determine which output is activated.
+However, while a decoder simply **activates** one of its outputs based on the input combination, a deMUX not only selects an output but also **forwards** the input data to the selected output.

 The schematic of a 2-select inputs **decoder**: $$S_0$$ and $$S_1$$ is:

 <img src="{{ site.baseurl }}//docs/Hardware/images/d_logicsynthesis/2025-02-04-10-25-53.png"  class="center_forty"/>

-> Take some time to trace out the selector values to the output and draw out a truth table for the decoder/demux.
+> Take some time to trace out the selector values to the output and draw out a truth table for the decoder/deMUX.
 Do not worry about the logic gate schematics of a decoder.
 It is only there to show you that a decoder is made up of the normal logic gates like inverters and AND gates.

 #### Properties

 <img src="{{ site.baseurl }}//docs/Hardware/images/d_logicsynthesis/2025-02-04-11-08-04.png"  class="center_fifty"/>

-1. The symbol of a decoder/demux is shown as above
+1. The symbol of a decoder/deMUX is shown as above
-2. A demux is technically the *opposite* of a multiplexer.
+2. A deMUX is technically the *opposite* of a multiplexer.
 It has $$k$$ select inputs, and $$2^k$$  **possible data outputs**, and only 1 bit of input to forward.
 3. A decoder does not "forward" any input, but instead only activates one of the output lanes.32. **At any given time** only 1 bit of the $$2^k$$ output bits can be  `1` (high).
 This is apparent when we try to draw the truth table for a $$k$$ input decoder.

 For example, the truth table for a 1-selector bit decoder is: